icshwi/essdm_scripts/README.md

 ======
 ESS Physical Development Machine (DM) Setup Script, which is a *wrapper script* to reduce a human interaction while configuration of the ESS DM in order to minimize any potential failure senario.
 It follows the exact same procedure, which the Reference [1] suggests and it contains some possible improvement for the ansible configuration also.
 The possible improvement, once we verify as valuable, should be merged into the main ansible deployment stream.

+It is designed for the quick deployment of any type of ESS Physical DM.
+However, it also work well with any virtual machine (VM) environment with cumbersome VM configuration.

 ## Goal
 * This script should be used for the ESS Physical DM setup for CentOS 7.1 1503.
 * This script should provide an easy solution to setup the DM quickly